CemAtaYakut/Emotion-Recognition/README.md

 I use only 3 categories (happy, neutral, suprise) aiming that I'll be creating other emotinal states using these 3 categories.
 But that will be a further issue.

-You need to *downnload* the dataset with selected categories using this link: https://www.kaggle.com/datasets/msambare/fer2013
+You need to **download** the dataset with selected categories using this link: https://www.kaggle.com/datasets/msambare/fer2013

 There should be test and train directories containg emotional states inside archive directory.
 <code> archive/test, train/happy, neutral, suprise </code>